cxcscmu/Montessori-Instruct/README.md

 # :gear: Step by Step Control

 ### Step 1: Generate Warmup and Probing Dataset
 We require two datasets: one for warming up the student (warmup dataset) and another for collecting local data influence (probing dataset).
 The `gen_warmup_and_probing_dataset.yml` file contains the parameters for this step.
+You need to create `gen_warmup_and_probing_dataset.yml` first, and you can look at the template config file under configs/templates.
 Then run the following command to generate the datasets:
 ```bash
 # Generate the instructions first